Sharfuddin Yahya Maneri: Early life

-His maternal grandfather Shahabuddin JagjotBalkhi, whose tomb is located at Kachchi Dargah in Patna district, was also a revered Sufi.
+His maternal grandfather Peer Jagjot, who is buried at Kachchi Dargah, near the Ganges in Patna district, was also a revered Sufi of the Suhrawardiyya order.
 At age 12, he left Maner to gain traditional knowledge of Arabic, Persian, logic, philosophy and religion.
-He was tutored by Ashraf-Uddin Abu Towama Bukhari, a famous scholar from Sonargaon near Narainganj (now in Dhaka, Bangladesh) with whom he spent 24 years.
+He was tutored by Sharfuddin Abu Towama Bukhari, an Islamic scholar from Sonargaon, Bengal with whom he spent about 24 years.

-At first, he refused to marry but, upon falling ill, he married Bibi Badaam.
-He left home after the birth of his son Zakiuddin in 1289 A.D.
+At first, he refused to marry but, upon falling ill, he married Bibi Badaam, daughter of Abu Tawwama.
+He left home after the birth of his son Shaikh Zakiuddin Maneri in 1289 A.D.
 His son lived and died in Bengal.